PCIe Support on Tachyon

 Hardware Setup

-Connecting PCIe devices
+Connecting PCIe Devices

-- Gently lift the retention clip
+Gently lift the retention clip on the FPC connector.
+Avoid forcing it—these are delicate.

 Software setup